Opening and Closing Dates for Chardham Yatra 2026

 • The opening date of Kedarnath Dham is announced on the holy occasion of Maha Shivratri which is set to take place on 15 February 2026.

-• It opens its doors on Akshaya Tritiya and shuts down for the season after Diwali on Bhai Dooj.
+• It opens its doors on Akshaya Tritiya and closes on Bhai Dooj — two days after Diwali, not on Diwali itself.

 • The most secure, luxurious and easiest way of reaching Kedarnath Dham is via a helicopter package for Kedarnath.

-Winter Home Of Lord Kedar – Once the doors of Kedarnath shuts down; the presiding deity of the temple is then transferred to his winter home in Ukhimath for the rest of the season.
-Pilgrims can continue to go there and offer their prayers to lord Kedar.
+Winter Home Of Lord Kedar — Once the doors of Kedarnath shut down, the presiding deity of the temple is transferred to his winter home in Ukhimath in Rudraprayag district for the rest of the season.
+Puja continues at Ukhimath through the winter months.
+The temple there is called Omkareshwar Temple — pilgrims who cannot visit Kedarnath during season can offer prayers here.

 Badrinath Opening and Closing Dates